viamrobotics/docs/docs/services/sensors.md

 linkTitle: "Sensors"
 weight: 70
 type: "docs"
-description: "The Sensors Service provides a central interface for all of your robot's sensors."
+description: "The sensors service provides a central interface for all of your robot's sensors."
 tags: ["sensor", "services"]
 icon: "/services/icons/sensor.svg"
 images: ["/services/icons/sensor.svg"]
 # SME: Cheuk
 ---

-The Sensors Service is a built-in service that provides a central interface to all of your robot's [sensors](/components/sensor/), regardless of the sensor model.
+The sensors service is a built-in service that provides a central interface to all of your robot's [sensors](/components/sensor/), regardless of the sensor model.
 With it you can obtain readings from multiple sensors on your robot at once.

 ## API

-The Sensors Service supports the following methods:
+The sensors service supports the following methods:

 {{< readfile "/static/include/services/apis/sensors.md" >}}